johnfraserss/ICS3U/python-notes/README.md

-# Notes
+# Notes (Python)

-This section will contain notes about each of the topics listed above, as well as include any examples for each of them.
+This section will contain notes and examples about each of the topics listed above.